robbestad/skald-lang/README.md

 | Invented dictionary tables | The en-US list below, or a `{ tables }` you pass in |
 | Watermark stripper / «paste an essay, get human text» | Collaboration is *pattern in, sentence out*.
 Glue stays glue. |

-Rhyme modes beyond phone-keys on the same `| pron` data are out — not eight new tags.
-Seeds are not portable from rantjs.

-A model that writes long literal prose *and names it flavor* has already written the sentence. `--prove` warns when output is ≥ 50% glue: for an NPC line, rewrite denser; for a **story**, that warning is the frame doing its job.
+A model that writes long literal prose has already written the sentence.
+To guard, `--prove` warns when output is ≥ 50% glue: for an NPC line, rewrite denser; for a **story**, that warning is the frame doing its job.
 Stories that are 80% queries read like *Chip ate her*.
 See [docs/cookbook.md](docs/cookbook.md) **Stories**.

 ## Give it to an LLM